pepfar-datim/dashboard-information-widget/README.md

 3. From the Dashboards page of your DHIS2 installation, edit a dashboard.
 (If you do not have any dashboards, you will need to add a new dashboard.)
 4. Click `Search for items to add to this dashboard`, and select `Dashboard Information` under `Apps`.
 5. Click the Edit button on the Dashboard Information widget to create content.
-6. If you would like to restrict the creation and editing of Dashboard Information content to superusers, go to the Datastore Manager, select the `dashboard-information` namespace, then the `configuration` key and set `Only open to superusers` to `true`.
+6. If you would like to restrict the creation and editing of Dashboard Information content to superusers, go to the Datastore Manager, select the `dashboard-information` namespace, then the `configuration` key and check the `Only open to superusers` box.
+(This namespace and key will only be present after you have created a Dashboard Information widget.)

 ## Local Build and Development